NatureServe Canada’s Ecosystem-based automated range maps (EBAR) initiative is developing publicly accessible range maps for priority species.

 Expert review is critical to fill in data gaps of the “automated” EBAR maps, particularly for lesser known and rare species.
 Scientific, traditional and other expert knowledge holders are recruited to review/refine the “auto-generated” EBAR maps based on additional data they may have and/or their on-the-ground knowledge.
 The EBAR Reviewer online app allows experts to engage in this process in an efficient and secure manner.

-There are two EBAR Reviewer training videos that describe key functions of the app and instructions for conducting reviews.
-More detailed information can be accessed in the EBAR Reviewer training manual that is provided to expert reviewers.
+Detailed instructions can be accessed in the EBAR Reviewer training manual that is provided to expert reviewers.

 If you are interested in participating as an expert reviewer please contact us at: EBAR-KBA@natureserve.ca, or complete this SURVEY to provide information on additional data sources for EBAR priority species and/or your availability for expert review to improve our EBAR range maps.